rbwendt/elixir-slack-bot/README.md

 # SlTry

 A slack bot written in elixir.
-It just says hi back to you.
+It says hi back to you, and will run `fortune`.